z3nth10n/OCR-tabber/README.md

 ### OCR a tab image
 ```
-python src/ocr-tab.py <path-to-image> --tessdata path/to/tessdata --language eng
+python src/ocr-tab.py data/sample-tab.png --tessdata path/to/tessdata --language eng
 ```
 `ocr-tab.py` restricts recognition to characters typically found in guitar tabs and prints the ASCII tab to stdout.
+Pass `--tesseract-cmd` if your executable lives in a non-standard location; use `--whitelist` and `--psm` to tune recognition.

 ### Recognize chords in an ASCII tab
 ```